Updated: Jan 15

 Value is an important factor to consider when deciding whether or not to upgrade your child's musical instrument.
 At AAA Band Rentals, we always recommend investing in quality instruments that will last for many years.
 With proper care, a good quality instrument can be enjoyed by your child for a lifetime.
 If your child is dedicated to their music and seems ready to take their playing to the next level, upgrading to a higher quality instrument is definitely worth the investment.
 However, if your child is just starting out and still exploring their interest in music, it may be best to stick with a beginner instrument for now.
 If you're unsure about whether or not it's time for an upgrade, talk to your child's music teacher.
 They will be able to give you guidance based on your child's individual progress and skill level.

 The physical size seems fine, what other factors are there?
 Is this really a thing?

-As your child progresses on their musical journey, they will likely outgrow their beginner instrument.
+Physical Size: As your child progresses on their musical journey, they will outgrow their beginner instrument.
 Beginner instruments are great for affording new musicians the opportunity to become comfortable with a particular instrument, but they aren’t meant to be a long-term solution.
 If you observe your child struggling with their instrument or if the instrument seems too small, it may be time for a larger one.
 In many cases, children will be able to tell you when they’re ready for a larger instrument.
 Don’t hesitate to ask their music teacher for guidance, as well.
 They will be able to offer you valuable insight into your child’s progress and whether or not they would benefit from a step-up instrument.

 So what's this going to cost me?